akauppi/MissingManualSolidWorks4Makers/Wishes to Solidworks.md

 - Most comments are about installation problems, or wanting their money back

 This laundry makes me feel I don't want to raise my problem here.

+## No need for multiple instances of SolidWorks for Makers

+Currently (Nov 2022), one can launch Solidworks for Makers multiple times.

+### Why this may be a problem

+There is no benefit in being able to run multiple instances, in tandem.
+It's just a distraction.

+On slower machines, this can happen unintended, since there's a multiple seconds delay between launching the software and seeing the loading graphics.

+### Existing

+One can launch multiple SolidWorks for Makers instances.

+### Suggested

+The software would recognize an already running instance (or claim such lock) and bring that process in the front.